adam-lafontaine/CMS/blog/posts/2022/[016][C++ on the web].md

 }
 ```

-We'll also have the option to draw 3 vertical sections of blue green and red.
+We'll also have the option to draw 3 vertical sections of blue, green, and red.

 ```cpp
 void draw_bgr()